h3tz/wca-api/V1/results.md

 ## Notes

 * Only one `event`  can be used.
 E.g.: event=333&event=444.. is not available
-* Requesting without `region` parameter will only sent back the next 10 competitions from the list
+* Requesting without `region` parameter will only send back the next 10 competitions from the list